qenya/martyrs.gallery/src/currentshow.md

 **Friday 9 &amp; 23 March, 10am&ndash;12 noon**

 <cite>Martyrs&rsquo; Writing Group:</cite> Writers of fiction or non-fiction can use the gallery space free of charge for a calm, quiet, untutored drop-in session, inspired by the current exhibition (bring own materials and refreshments).

+**Saturday 17 March, 2&ndash;4pm**

+<cite>Artist's Talk:</cite> Join us for drinks, a guided tour around the exhibition by artist Cliff Crawford, and the opportunity to ask questions about his beautiful and fascinating collection of work.

 Read Alex Leith&rsquo;s interview with Cliff Crawford in the March edition of [Viva Lewes](http://www.vivabrighton.com/viva-lewes "Viva Lewes website") (<cite>Focus On</cite>&hellip;).